pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 * The "Conversion Mode" and "Automatically use cookies" options have been moved to a new "Mode" settings category.

 = 2.2.1 =
-* Predefined header and footer are available in the plugin settings.
+* Predefined header and footer are available in plugin settings.
 * Minor documentation and error message changes.

 = 2.2.0 =